ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 **VPC** is a region level service which you assign a cidr address range.
 There are multiple availability zones, public subnets, private subnets.
 We can deploy ec2 instances inside these subnets in the availability zones of the VPC in the region.

-So we can use ec2 as a base level service here to use as an example for connectivity.

 AWS services has two different classes or types of services which are public services and private services.

 Anything inside the VPC is **private** and it's a domain that you manage and you control.